Kodlak15/dotfiles/README.md

 This repository contains some of my preferred software configurations on Linux.
-- The Arch folder contains configurations that are specific to my Arch Linux installation.
-- The Gentoo folder contains configurations that are specific to my Gentoo Linux installation.